brookluers/brookluers.github.io/teaching/stats306f17/lab12/index.md

 This exercise demonstrates how to import many data files into a single data frame and reviews many of the concepts we have covered this semetser.

-Start by downloading `acs-income.zip` from our [Canvas site](https://umich.instructure.com/courses/181629/files).
+Start by downloading `acs-income.zip` from our [Canvas site](https://umich.instructure.com/courses/181629/files){:target="_blank"}.
 Uncompress this file in your working directory.
 The data, from the American Communtiy Survey, describe the household income distribution of each county in the six New England states.
 There are five pairs of files, one for each of the years 2011, 2012, 2013, 2014, and 2015.
 The `_metadata.csv` files contain column names and descriptions for each column in the corresponding data files.

 1. Start by creating a character vector containing the names of each metadata file.
 Complete this command by specifying a regular expression to match the files ending with `_metadata.csv`.
-If your uncompressed files are located in a folder callsed `acs-income`, your command will look like this:
+If your uncompressed files are located in a folder called `acs-income`, your command will look like this:

     ``` r
     fnames <- dir(path="acs-income/",